What is Pylint?#

 re-evaluate and re-enable messages as your priorities evolve.

-Pylint ships with two additional tools:
+Pylint ships with three additional tools:

 pyreverse (standalone tool that generates package and class diagrams.)